Global stocks up on U.S. data, oil; euro slips pre-summit

-NEW YORK Stocks rose on major world markets on Wednesday after encouraging U.S. data and a rally in crude oil prices, but the euro slipped ahead of a European summit seen as unlikely to produce a credible solution to the region's debt crisis.
+NEW YORK Stocks rose on major world markets on Wednesday after encouraging U.S. data and a rally in oil, but the euro slipped ahead of a European summit that was seen as unlikely produce a credible solution to the region's debt crisis.

-Wall Street stocks logged their largest gain in a week, with the S&P 500 index rising nearly 1.0 percent.
-The rally came after data showed demand for long-lasting U.S. manufactured goods rose sharply more than expected in May and U.S. pending home sales hit a two-year high.
+Shares on Wall Street headed for their largest gain in a week.
+The run-up came after demand for long-lasting U.S. manufactured goods rose sharply more than expected in May and pending home sales hit a two-year high.

-On commodity markets, U.S. crude oil prices recovered to above $80 per barrel and Brent crude in London erased early losses as a strike by Norwegian oil workers dragged on. <O/R>
+On commodity markets, U.S. oil prices returned to above $80 per barrel and Brent crude in London erased early losses as a strike by Norwegian oil workers dragged on.

-The rally in oil helped accelerate gains in U.S. stocks, with shares of energy firms among the biggest gainers. .N
+"We are in a market now, where in the absence of bad news, the market just goes higher and then with bad news, the gains are instantly erased," said Randy Frederick, managing director of active trading and derivatives at the brokerage Charles Schwab.

-While investors welcomed the rebound, few had illusions about the market's long-term trend as the euro zone crisis rumbled on without a solution.
+"I think building your position now (ahead of the EU summit) is pretty dangerous, without clearly hedging your portfolio."

 European Union leaders remained unusually divided ahead of the two-day summit beginning Thursday over how to stem the bloc's spreading debt crisis, now in its third year.